stormpath/stormpath-documentation/source/auth_n.rst

 Step 5a: Generate defaultRelayState (IdP-initiated Authentication Only)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To configure your IdP for IdP-initiated authentication, you will need to get a ``defaultRelayState`` JWT by sending a POST to the Service Provider resource's ``defaultRelayStates/`` endpoint.
+To configure your IdP for IdP-initiated authentication, you will need to get a ``defaultRelayState`` JWT by sending a POST to the Service Provider resource's ``defaultRelayStates`` endpoint.

 .. code-block:: http